MRC Allied: MRC Allied portfolio

 Located in the Municipality of San Isidro, Leyte with a lot area of around 732 hectares, the Amihan Woodlands Township (AWT) Inc. was originally planned as an eco-residential and eco-tourism project with economic zone status.
-However, the company was negatively affected by the Asian Financial Crisis of 1997 and due to its present financial condition, no major development of the property has been undertaken.
+However, the company was negatively affected by the 1997 Asian financial crisis and due to its present financial condition, no major development of the property has been undertaken.

 The open spaces and woodlands consist of the natural forest, mangrove swamps, beaches and marine preserves which will be protected sanctuaries and which will serve as the centerpoint of the property development.
 The residential areas for locators are divided into three districts.
 The large mixed-use areas will contain commercial, recreational and residential zones.
 It can accommodate locators and investors to establish resort facilities, hotels, and condominiums, and world class golf courses.

 The industrial park will permit light industrial activities and other parallel uses.
 This will also be the site of the port operation facilities of the seaport and the airport.
 The remaining areas are reserved for infrastructure facilities and utilities which include an airport, seaport/marina, a lake/water reservoir, and road network.